stackbit-projects/unique-planet-377f7/content/pages/about.md

       relativeUrl: true
 layout: page
 ---
 I am a person who is positive about every aspect of life.
 There are many things I like to do, to see, and to experience.
 I like to act, I like to play; I like to think, I like to dream; I like to watch movies, I like to listen.
 I like to see the sunrise in the morning.
 I believe one cannot give up without giving a try , Everything you want  , doesn't matter how difficult it is to achieve , is worth an attempt .
 It's a matter of just believing in yourself.

+I am a Tech Enthusiast who is deeply interested in Web Development , Artificial Intelligence and Machine Learning , Quantum Computing , etc. Checkout my projects and experience section for getting a better idea about me.

 As a hobby, I love to play football and sometimes do cooking.